gdavidbutler/jsonTrivialDom/README.md

 Using [SQLite](https://sqlite.org) for a DOM has many advantages.
 The biggest one is it supports small, fast and embeddable databases.

+Note: SQLite provides a [JSON](https://www.sqlite.org/json1.html) extension.
+Use it when a database *contains* JSON documents, not when JSON documents *are* the database.

 ### JQL

 Find the API in jql.h: